 It is the student's responsibility to turn in assignments by the deadline stated.
-Ten percent may be deducted for each 24-hour period when the assignment is late.
-This 24hour period starts immediately following the assignment due date and time.
-No assignments will be accepted after 10 days from the posted assignment deadline.
+Ten percent may be deducted for each 24-hour period the assignment is late.
+This 24-hour period starts immediately following the assignment due date and time.